Jones v. Gusman

 Prisoners at the Orleans Parish Prison in Louisiana often endured rampant violence, multiple sexual assaults and neglect.
 The Southern Poverty Law Center filed a federal lawsuit against Orleans Parish Sheriff Marlin N. Gusman, charging the sheriff’s indifference created the brutal and inhumane conditions at the jail.

 The federal complaint describes a facility where violence and widespread contraband – including knives and drugs – are the norm.
-It also notes the facility is understaffed and that deputies are poorly trained and supervised – often complicit in the abuses suffered by the prisoners.
+It also notes the facility is understaffed and that deputies are poorly trained and supervised, and are often complicit in the abuses suffered by the prisoners.

-The SPLC’s legal filings are accompanied by 19 affidavits from plaintiffs and other individuals who experienced the abusive conditions at the jail.
-Their statements described rape, abuse and poorly trained guards, who not only fail to prevent violence but instigate it.
+The SPLC’s legal filings were accompanied by affidavits from plaintiffs and other individuals who experienced the abusive conditions at the jail.
+Their statements described rape, abuse and poorly trained guards, who not only failed to prevent violence but instigated it.
+The U.S. Department of Justice intervened in the case in September 2012.

 The SPLC previously raised concerns about the safety of prisoners at the jail after a transsexual inmate was repeatedly raped and tortured.
 The inmate, who tested negative for the HIV virus when she entered the jail, later tested positive for the virus after enduring the repeated rapes.
 The SPLC demanded that the sheriff take steps to protect the woman.